What can student loans be used for?

 People in line at cafeteria for food

-Consider sending the leftover funds back to your federal or private student loan servicer as a loan payment.
-That way, you can reduce your total loan cost and graduate with less student loan debt.
+One thing you can do with extra student loan money is send the leftover funds back to your student loan servicer as a loan payment.
+That way, you can reduce your Total Loan Cost and graduate with less student loan debt.

 Need money for college?